hengyuan-hu/bottom-up-attention-vqa/README.md

 and pre-training in the original paper is over-complicated and not necessary.

-For activation, we tried gated tanh but cannot make it work.
-We also tried gated linear unit (GLU) and in fact it works better than ReLU.
-Eventually we choose ReLU due to its simplicity and the gain from using GLU is too small to justify the fact that GLU doubles the number of parameters.
+For the non-linear activation unit, we tried gated tanh but couldn't make it work.
+We also tried gated linear unit (GLU) and it works better than ReLU.
+Eventually we choose ReLU due to its simplicity and since the gain from using GLU is too small to justify the fact that GLU doubles the number of parameters.

-With these simplification we would expect the performance to drop.
+With these simplifications we would expect the performance to drop.
 For reference, the best result on validation set reported in the paper is 63.15.
 The reported result without extra data from visual genome is 62.48, the result using only 36 objects per image is 62.82, the result using two steam classifier but not pre-trained is 62.28 and the result using ReLU is 61.63.
-These numbers are cited from the Table1 of the
+These numbers are cited from the Table 1 of the
 paper: "Tips and Tricks for Visual Question Answering: Learnings from the 2017 Challenge".
 With all the above simplification aggregated, our first implementation got around 59-60 on validation set.